 Etsy is a unique marketplace where handmade sellers can offer their unique products and art supplies to millions of people.
-If you create your own art, handcraft jewelry, collect vintage items, or design your own products, selling on Etsy can become a lucrative business for you.
+If you create your own art, hand craft jewelry, collect vintage items, or design your own products, selling on Etsy can become a lucrative business.

 Want to sell your products on Etsy but aren’t sure where to start?
 Keep reading to learn more!